Peruman railway accident: Cause

 Some track maintenance may have been going on at the railway bridge.
 A report alleges the maintenance workers called up the nearest station and inquired about the passing trains.
 They were told that the Island Express which was due to pass is running late.
 The blog asserts the workers had lifted a section of rail and the repair was underway, then the workers went for a break, leaving the separated rail, assured that the train was not due.
 The train kept the right time and derailed on the bridge.

-Observation of Arunkumar (18-07-2022):

-I was traveling by road that night from Kozhikode to Trivandrum and was surprised by the number of Police vehicles and Ambulances on the road at that time of the night.
-It was only after reaching Trivandrum that I came to know about the nature & extent of the tragedy.

-To me,the possibility of track maintenance and taking a work-break by the workers (under the mistaken impression that the Island Express was running late) sounds more probable.

 In popular culture

-Perumon tragedy was featured in the 1990 Malayalam movie Iyer the Great.
-There is a short movie by Shankar Ramakrishnan that has been titled as "Island Express".
-The movie describes the connection of different people and their journey after the accident.
+The crash was featured in the 1990 Malayalam movie Iyer the Great.
+The short film segment Island Express of film Kerala Cafe tells the story of different people and their journey after the crash.
+In the Malayalam movie Maheshum Marutiyum (2023), the protagonist's father dies in the derailment.